DataDog/yubikey/README.md

 can compromise your machine can exfiltrate your (encrypted) private key, and your passphrase, in order to pretend to be you.

-Instead, this setup lets you store your private subkeys on your Yubikey.
+Instead, this setup lets you store your private subkeys on your YubiKey.
-Actually, it gives you much stronger guarantees: you *cannot* authenticate over SSH and / or sign GPG commits / tags *without*: (1) your Yubikey plugged in and operational, (2) your Yubikey PIN, and (3) touching your Yubikey.
-So, even if there is malware trying to get you to sign, encrypt, or authenticate something, you would almost certainly notice, because your Yubikey will flash, asking for your attention.
+Actually, it gives you much stronger guarantees: you *cannot* authenticate over SSH and / or sign GPG commits / tags *without*: (1) your YubiKey plugged in and operational, (2) your YubiKey PIN, and (3) touching your YubiKey.
+So, even if there is malware trying to get you to sign, encrypt, or authenticate something, you would almost certainly notice, because your YubiKey will flash, asking for your attention.
 (There is the "[time of check to time of use](https://en.wikipedia.org/wiki/Time_of_check_to_time_of_use)" issue, but that is out of our scope.)